Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = TODO 1.5.9 =
+- Added "Turn Off "Remember me" Option" setting.
+When enabled, "Remember me" checkbox will be removed from Stripe's checkout popup.
 - Moved "Settings" menu item from WP Settings to a new independent menu called "Stripe Payments".

 = 1.5.8 =